geomorphlab/medaes/index.md

 ## Description

+This is the site accompanying the 2-week intensive for research students in the Monash University School of Earth, Atmosphere and Environment.
+The course description is:

-Techniques for handling, analysing and presenting data in Earth Sciences using Python.
+> Techniques for handling, analysing and presenting data in Earth Sciences using Python.
 Students will use real-world data provided to them or from their own research.
 The analysis component will include standard techniques such as correlations, power spectra, regridding and curve-fitting.

+The practical goal of the intensive is to have students gain confidence in handling and plotting their own data in Python.
+The in-person aspect to this intensive is 9 days of 2-hour workshops where we go through the tutorials and solve any bugs collaboratively.

+The aim is to save students all the time I spent learning how to make nice figures so they can use it thinking about science instead!
+Students will leave with the ability to reproducibly generate figures like this:

 ![alt text](example-fig.png "example figure")